 Viewed physically, most biological systems of interest are macroscopic systems containing a huge number of fundamental particles with a fantastic number of interactions between pairs of particles.
-The number of interactions is orders of magnitude larger than Avogadro's number or 10^{23} for the number of particles per mole.
-Even small systems contain millions of molecules, and larger systems contain 10^{17} molecules, pairwise interactions can dominate properties.
+The number of interactions is orders of magnitude larger than Avogadro's number of particles per mole.
+Even small systems contain millions of molecules, and larger systems contain 1017 molecules, pairwise interactions can dominate properties.
 The attempts to describe the system by computing the dynamics of each particle becomes, in general, computationally impossible when these number of interactions are involved.

-Some general properties about the behavior of biological systems are controlled by a handful of atoms, as molecular biology has so well shown us, and the role of those atoms must be understood at such an atomic level.(Alberts, Bray et al. 1994) But that understanding does not require computation of all atoms or all interactions.
+Some general properties of biological systems are controlled by a handful of atoms, as molecular biology has so well shown us, and the role of those atoms must be understood at such an atomic level.(Alberts, Bray et al. 1994) But that understanding does not require computation of all atoms or all interactions.
 In some tissues, like nerve and muscle cells, and some syncytia, already described, electrical properties of cells and tissues on the macroscopic scale are understood nearly completely from atomic properties and structures.
 The link between atoms and cells is known and turns out to be a slight generalization of the same Kirchoff's laws that are so important in the design of our technology.